 The Women in Transition Program was established in 1999 by the former President of Charter Oak State College, Dr. Merle Harris.
 The program helps working single mothers earn an Associate and/or Bachelor's degree with the assistance of student financial aid.
 The online courses offered at Charter Oak State College allow mothers to earn their degree from the convenience and comfort of their homes.
-The program is funded by donations and grants.
-If you are able, please consider donating to this valuable program by visiting the Charter Oak State College Foundation.

 Applicants must fulfill all of the following qualifications:

 - Be a single mother with dependent children

 - Have a minimum of 21 college credits from an accredited institution